NoOrientationProgramming/ProcessingCore/README.md

 The abstract core class solely implements the handling of success.
 You are free to choose the result a specific process delivers.

+Another difference between functions and processes is that the result of functions is passed directly and immediately by the compiler.
+The function can then be dismantled immediately.
+All of this is accomplished by the compiler and with the help of the computer system's stack.
+However, with processes, the user decides when the data is processed.
+For this fundamental reason, the user must also take care of initiating the destruction procedure at least by themselves.
+Here too, the abstract process class helps us to properly shut down the specific user process.
+One last important piece of information is that processes cannot be implemented through the usual stack processing, as the lifespan of a process can be arbitrarily long.
+Therefore, all processes reside on the heap.

+If the lifespan of the required data matches that of a process, then we have the advantage that the data does not need to be separately requested using malloc().
+This is usually the case and reduces the risk of memory leaks, thereby making software development safer in general.

 ```cpp
 Success Supervising::process()
 {